 In the northern parts of the country, the climate is tropical, while in the southern regions the climate is more temperate.
 Most of the population lives in cooler areas like high altitudes or the coast.

 Popular tourist destinations like Rio de Janeiro suffer from an extremely hot climate.
-Temperatures there are usually above 38 degrees during the dry season.
+Temperatures there are usually above 35 degrees during the dry season.

-It is best to study the microclimate of the region you are visiting while planning a trip to Brazil.
+It is best to study the micro-climate of the region you are visiting while planning a trip to Brazil.

 As a whole, the danger level of Brazil is classified as high.
 The murder rate if four times that of developed nations, and the crime rate reaches similar numbers.
 Travellers should remain vigilant at all times.
 Try not to travel outside of where you are staying after dark.